 4A.03(i) Arrangements for the Hearing.
 Arrangements may be made for the Claimant and/or the Respondent who do not wish to be in the hearing room with the opposing party at the same time.
-This accommodation may include audio conferencing or videoconferencing.
+This accommodation may include audio conferencing or video conferencing.
 All accommodation requests must be made to the Title IX Coordinator at least three (3) calendar days in advance of the hearing.
+A hearing may also be held remotely at the discretion of the Title IX Coordinator or the Chairperson

 4A.03(ii) Role of Advisors and Support Persons.
 Claimants and Respondents may each have one advisor and one support person of their choosing at the hearing, but the roles of the advisor and the support person are strictly limited to providing advice and/or support to the Claimant and the Respondent.
 Advisors and support persons are prohibited from directly asking questions, arguing, or presenting information or evidence during the hearing.
-Advisors and support persons may be removed from the hearing at the direction and in the discretion of the Chairperson if the advisor and/or support person(s) disrupt the hearing.
+Advisors and support persons may be removed from the hearing at the direction and at the discretion of the Chairperson if the advisor and/or support person(s) disrupt the hearing.